 The separation anxiety is the distress that testing an animal, or a person, when it is separated from the people he holds dear.
 It is a disorder that can negatively affect a dog’s quality of life and health.
 It is a distressing response to separation that leads the dog to bark or howl, urinate, destroy furniture and carpets or dig, etc.

 This behavioral disorder mainly affects dogs that are victims of abuse or neglect.
 You don’t have to throw in the towel because through a good education you can remedy this unpleasant situation.
 Try to leave the dog alone for a few minutes, you will gradually increase the amount of time.
 Remember that you cannot leave your dog alone for a long time out of the blue.

 If you can afford it, adopt another animal.
 It is possible that they keep each other company.
 If you notice that the anxiety episodes are severe, consult a professional educator who will be able to advise you on how to control the situation.

 Dogs are expert interpreters of the master’s body language.
 They immediately understand if something is wrong and suffer from it.
 The dog does not live well in a tense environment.
 Arguments, violence, noises are all stressors.

 Changes in the surrounding environment can also be stressful circumstances.
 A move, for example, means that the dog has to get used to a new space, new smells, other objects, etc.

 Visit to the vet

 The vet for dogs is like the dentist for children.
 Dogs associate a visit to the vet with something unpleasant or even pain.
-Finding himself in an almost unknown environment, surrounded by other animals, nervous in turn, are things that frighten him .
-It is the fear of what it does not know .
+Finding himself in an almost unknown environment, surrounded by other animals, nervous in turn, are things that frighten them.
+It is the fear of what it does not know.

-If your dog is calm during the visit to the vet, you should give him a treat, but don’t pet him when he is overly nervous.
-You will be sorry not to cuddle him, but it’s the only way to reinforce positive behavior .
+If your dog is calm during the visit to the vet, you should give them a treat, but don’t pet them when it is overly nervous.
+You will be sorry not to cuddle them, but it’s the only way to reinforce positive behavior.